 Wild leek is pretty easy to identify in my opinion.
 It all starts with seasonality and location.
 They’re only around for a short window in April and May, and will only be found under hardwood trees.

-Ramps can’t compete with other plants in full sunlight, but when hardwoods provide dense shade during most the growing season, ramps eek out an existence by soaking up all the early spring sunlight before the canopy closes.
+Ramps can’t compete with other plants in full sunlight, but when hardwoods provide dense shade during most of the growing season, ramps eke out an existence by soaking up all the early spring sunlight before the canopy closes.